WaveMaker

-WaveMaker is an enterprise grade Java low code platform for building software applications and platforms.
-WaveMaker Inc. is headquartered in Mountain View, California.
-For enterprises, WaveMaker is a low code platform that aims to accelerate their app development and IT modernization efforts.
-For ISVs, it is a consumable low code component that can sit inside their product and offer customizations.
+WaveMaker is a Java-based low-code development platform designed for building software applications and platforms.
+The company, WaveMaker Inc., is based in Mountain View, California.
+The platform is intended to assist enterprises in speeding up their application development and IT modernization initiatives through low-code capabilities.
+Additionally, for independent software vendors (ISVs), WaveMaker serves as a customizable low-code component that integrates into their products.

-WaveMaker Platform is a licensed software that enables organizations to run their own end-to-application platform-as-a-service (aPaaS) for building and running custom apps.
-It also allows developers and business users to create apps that can be extended or customized.
-Those apps can consume APIs, visualize data and automatically support multi-device responsive interfaces.
+The WaveMaker Platform is a licensed software platform allowing organizations to establish their own end-to-application platform-as-a-service (PaaS) for the creation and operation of custom apps.
+It allows developers and business users to create apps that are customizable.
+These applications can seamlessly consume APIs, visualize data, and automatically adapt to multi-device responsive interfaces.

-WaveMaker's low code platform enables organizations to deploy applications on public or private cloud infrastructure, and containers can be deployed on top of virtual machines or on bare metal.
-The software provides a Graphical User Interface (GUI) console to manage the IT app infrastructure and capabilities based on Docker containerization.
+WaveMaker's low-code platform allows organizations to deploy applications on either public or private cloud infrastructure.
+Containers can be deployed on top of virtual machines or directly on bare metal.
+The software features a graphical user interface (GUI) console for managing IT app infrastructure, leveraging the capabilities of Docker containerization.

-The solution provides features for app deployment automation, app lifecycle management, release management, deployment workflow and access rights, including:
+The solution offers functionalities for automating application deployment, managing the application lifecycle, overseeing release management, and controlling deployment workflows and access permissions: